daniele77/daniele77.github.io/_drafts/swap-pattern.md

    substitute by `filling`)
 2. the smart pointer exchange is protected by a mutex.

-The following diagram shows a typical PATTERNNAME (TODO) class structure:
+The following diagram shows a typical Flip Model class structure:

 ![motivation](/images/swap-pattern/motivation.png)